Tikiapara railway station: History

 The Howrah–Kharagpur line was opened in 1900.
 The Howrah–Kharagpur line was electrified in 1967–69.

 The BNR had no station at Haora, and does not to this day.
 It operated from a siding in Tikiapara, and was later permitted to use the new Haora Station of the EIR.

 Car shed

 There is a car shed of South Eastern Railway at Tikiapara.

 Coaching depot

 Tikiapara Coaching Depot maintains 22 primary base trains and 6 round trip trains.
 Total coach holding capacity is 744 coaches.
-It handles prestigious trains like Rajdhani Express and Duronto Express.
+It handles prestigious trains like Rajdhani Express and Poorva Express.
 The Coaching Depot is under Howrah Division, Eastern Railway.